Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 Conclusion

 Fly fishing is popular in both countries.
-The USA has more species available when fly fishing in the sea and rivers.
+The United States has more species available when fly fishing in the sea and rivers.
 However, the quaint chalk streams and tranquil locations in the United Kingdom are as beautiful as anywhere in the world.

-Both countries have a very similar range of fish and fishing methods for predatory coarse fish.
+Both countries have a similar range of fish and fishing methods for predatory coarse fish.

 Winding Up

 Thanks very much for reading my article.
-I hope you enjoyed it and have learned just how different fishing in the USA is compared to the UK.
+I hope you enjoyed it and have learned how different fishing is in the two countries.

-Please share the article with your fishing buddies and take a look at some of our others.
-We cover everything from fishing in great places worldwide to all the tips and guides you need to catch your favorite fish.
+Please share the article with your fishing buddies and look at some of our others.
+We cover over 40 fishing destinations worldwide, including the Americas, Europe, and Asia.

 Steve Fitzjohn